kaihendry/shopfront/content/stripe/success/_index.md

 ---
-title: Great success
+title: Payment succeeded
-description: You should only be redirected here on successful payment
 ---

-Thank you for purchasing, you will receive an email confirming the order.
+Payment succeeded!
+You should receive an e-mail shortly.